ostwind/MSK_Cell_Image_Classification/README.md

-# Hodgkin's Lymphoma Cell Classification (Memorial Sloan Kettering BIC)
+# Hodgkin's Lymphoma Cell Classification

 Tumor tissues and images were procured by the Ingo Mellinghoff Lab at Memorial Sloan Kettering Cancer Center as part of on-going oncology research.
 As such, the images are not publicly available.